 - Acids help lift up and freshen flavours.
 If a food tastes good but it’s missing something, add acidity!

-- Acids are usually best used right before serving, if you use them at the begging of cooking they will often lose their freshness and tang.
+- Acids are usually best used right before serving, if you use them at the beginning of cooking they will often lose their freshness and tang.

 - Some options include: citrus fruits or juices, vinegars, pickles, tomatoes, wine, sour cream…